interglobalvision/globie-github-panel/README.md

 - LATITUDE
 - LONGITUDE
 - MAILGUN_KEY
+- GITHUB_USER
+- GITHUB_PASSWORD

 ---

-Uses: Trello, Forcast.io, Mailgun, CPUs, Globie
+Uses: Trello, Forcast.io, Mailgun, Github, CPUs, Globie

+---

+####todo:

+- Create dev mode for class that logs and does not mail
+- Make language conditional localize all text in mail
+- Use futures/solve the async issue